Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 I do observe men gazing at me when I am alone, and I am accustomed to hearing honks and whistles from car windows as I walk along the street.

-I don’t like the attention, but I’ve perfected my bitchy resting face and employ it when need be.
+I dislike the attention, but I’ve mastered my bitchy resting face and use it when necessary.

-Honestly, my primary concerns when I’m traveling through Mexico are crossing the street and petty theft (there’s just never a good time to have your ID or phone stolen).
+Honestly, my primary concerns when I’m traveling through Mexico are crossing the street and petty theft (there’s just never a suitable time to have your ID or phone stolen).

 I’m anxious about petty theft because it happened to a local friend of mine twice in one year, and it’s just really inconvenient.